kunjee17/kunjee17.github.io/content/post/opinionated-fable2-architecture-and-performance.md

 }($var7)));
 ```

-and here is Fable 2 code
+and here in case of Fable 2

 ```javascript
 import { reverse } from "fable-core/List";